Postpartum Constipation After C-Section: When to Consider a Colon or Rectal Check-Up

 Early assessment helps identify the underlying cause and prevents long-term complications.

-When to Consider a Rectal Check-Up After C-Section Constipation
+When a Rectal Check-Up Is Recommended

 Some mothers may experience a sensation of pressure, heaviness, or difficulty in pushing during their bowel movements.
 These symptoms of Postpartum Constipation can be associated with the supportive structures of the rectum changing after a vaginal delivery or getting surgery.
 Hence, at this point, it is very important to consult a Rectal Prolapse Doctor in Dubai.